appbaseio/reactivesearch/content/docs/reactivesearch/v3/search/categorysearch.md

     ```

 -   **popularSearchesIcon** `JSX` [optional]
 You can use a custom icon in place of the default icon for the popular searches that are shown when `enablePopularSuggestions` prop is set to true.
-You can also provide styles using the `popular-icon` key in the `innerClass` prop.
+You can also provide styles using the `popular-search-icon` key in the `innerClass` prop.

     ```html
         <CategorySearch